 The zine seemed to be a really good format for this project, since it’s short and usually a pretty casual and easy read.
 It wasn’t anything that felt too heavy or intimidating to flip through.
 And I wanted this project to be a low barrier way for people to begin to see into a bit of what it’s like to have mental illness.

 But the main limitation I found with a zine was its shareability and accessibility.
 With print design, the limitation with shareability always comes with the number of copies printed but also nowadays just peoples’ lowering interest towards printed content because so much more content is constantly being supplied through the Internet through an infinitely scrolling screen.

 I wanted to experiment and see if there was a way to create the zine experience on the web, but not like just slapping a pdf on the Internet but also adapting the zine to a digital experience that’s more immersive and interactive.
-At the same time I wanted to make sure to preserve the simplicity and more raw, cut-and-past and personal feel of the zine.
+At the same time I wanted to make sure to preserve the simplicity and more raw, cut-and-paste feel of the zine.

 So this is what was produced after these past few months!
 I’m (not) OK is an interactive zine taking readers through 5 short snippets of 5 different individuals’ experiences with mental illness - mainly depression and anxiety.